Wen Gao

-Wen Gao (born in 1956) is a Chinese computer scientist and winners of the CCF Wang Xuan Award etc..
-He is the founding director of Peng Cheng Laboratory (Shenzhen, China) and the director of Faculty of Information & Engineering Sciences at Peking University.
-He is the pioneer in audio video coding technologies and standards in China, and has served on the faculty of different universities for over 37 years.
+Wen Gao (born in 1956) is a Chinese computer scientist and winners of the CCF Wang Xuan Award etc. He is the founding director of Peng Cheng Laboratory (Shenzhen, China) and the director of Faculty of Information & Engineering Sciences at Peking University.
+He pioneered audio-video coding technologies and standards in China, and has served on the faculty of different universities for over 37 years.
 He received the National Technology Innovation Awards (First Class) in 2020, the top award of science and technology in China, for his work in the field of video coding technology.

 Early life and education

 Wen Gao was born and grew up in Dalian City, Liaoning Province, China.
 He has dreamed of becoming an engineer since he was a child.
 He received the BSc degree in computer science from Harbin University of Science and Technology in 1982.
 He continued his study in Harbin Institute of Technology (HIT) and got the MSc degree in computer science in 1985.
 After two years of academic visit in Japan, he received his first PhD degree in computer science from HIT in 1988.
 In 1991, he earned his second PhD degree in electronics engineering from University of Tokyo, Japan.